 High-power CPUs found in PCs require big fans and ventilations ports to cool the system.
 The design of commercial-grade digital signage players dedicated to reliably deliver screen content 24/7, requires a fanless, sealed construction with no mechanical parts that can fail.
 This naturally limits the types of CPUs employed in professional signage systems where maximum reliability is preferred over maximum power.

-The Webpage layer feature in SpinetiX ARYA enables you to display HTML video at 30 frames per second up to 4K in resolution and from online platforms such as YouTube and Vimeo.
+The Webpage app feature in SpinetiX ARYA enables you to display HTML video at 30 frames per second up to 4K in resolution and from online platforms such as YouTube and Vimeo.
 For this purpose, you need to have access to the properly formed URL address of the video.
 To learn more about how to display HTML video, see this article.

 Previewing HTML Content in SpinetiX ARYA

 Previewing webpages in SpinetiX ARYA is not possible due to the security settings of most webpages restricting this capability.
-When adding a Webpage layer to your content, SpinetiX ARYA will, therefore, only display a placeholder as seen below.
+When adding a Webpage app to your content, SpinetiX ARYA will, therefore, only display a placeholder as seen below.
 For optimal results, please ensure to always test your screen content before releasing it for public consumption.

 Testing your Content on Display